The Best Small Wedding Venues in Minnesota

 Guests choose from upscale lodging across three nearby resorts—Bluefin Bay, Surfside, and Temperance Landing—offering fireplaces, jetted tubs, and multi-bedroom layouts ideal for weekend stays.
 The full-package service includes in-house catering, AV setup, and venue coordination, making planning stress-free, though it does require in-house exclusivity.

-Why we love it: A beautiful, all-in-one lakeside destination with easy access to North Shore adventures.
+Why we love it: A beautiful lakeside destination with easy access to North Shore adventures off the property.
 It’s ideal for elevated wedding weekends with a resort feel and minimal logistics.

 Keep in mind: All catering and coordination services are in-house, which simplifies planning but may limit vendor flexibility.

-The architecturally significant McNamara Alumni Center, designed by Antoine Predock, features University Hall, a bright, modern space that accommodates up to 120 guests for weddings or ceremonies.
+The architecturally significant McNamara Alumni Center on the Universitiy of Minnesota campus in Minneapolis, designed by Antoine Predock, features University Hall, a bright, modern space that accommodates up to 120 guests for weddings or ceremonies.
 Polished AV support, a terrace, and floor-to-ceiling windows make it ideal for intimate gatherings.
 For larger events, the grand Memorial Hall holds up to 400 guests, with soaring 90-foot ceilings and built-in water features for dramatic ambiance.

 This venue offers a full-service model: packages include custom setups, event coordination, and exclusive in-house catering from D’Amico Hospitality.
 Convenient amenities like parking ramps, tunnel access to an adjacent hotel, AV support, and rehearsal arrangements make it an outstanding choice for city weddings that prioritize design, convenience, and seamless logistics.

 Why we love it: Clean, contemporary, and complete.
-This venue is perfect for couples who want sophistication without complexity.
+This venue is perfect for couples who want sophistication without complexity, and who might have “small” weddings dreams at first, but later they expand a bit through the planning process.

 Keep in mind: Exclusive catering means high-quality food but potentially higher costs and less flexibility.